Andrea-Bruno/CloudClient/README.md

 The software needs to run in administrator mode for the following reasons:
 * Automatic date and time adjustment in your computer (if the date is wrong the files will be recorded with wrong dates and could be mistakenly mistaken as older than versions contained on the cloud).
 * Create hard links for backups (this saves a lot of space during backups).

+# Installation

+If you use Windows we recommend unpacking the files in the "C:\Program Files\Cloud" folder.
+Launch the executable (Cloud.exe) to start the cloud and complete the installation.
+If not already installed, ask to install the 2 runtimes necessary to start the application, then proceed with the installation of the necessary components.
+It is possible to connect your PC with multiple clouds, in which case it is necessary to reinstall the application in a different path, modifying the appsettings.json file, so that the port for the web interface is different from those already used, and also setting a CloudPath that is different from the paths already used for other cloud client instances.
+These rules to follow also apply to those who use Mac and Linux.

 # Privacy Policy